dane-mortimer/micro-services-platform-tf/README.md

 [Check out the AWS CDK version here](https://github.com/dane-mortimer/micro-service-platform)

+The AWS CDK version repository includes an architecture diagram and a bit more about the pattern

 :warning: **_Disclaimer_** :warning:

-This Terraform configuration is a blueprint or starting point for developing your own microservices platform.
+This Terraform module is a blueprint or starting point for developing your own microservices platform.
 It has not been deployed to avoid incurring infrastructure costs.

 To make this functional, additional steps are required, such as: